ovh/debian-cis/README.md

 Modular Debian 10/11/12 security hardening scripts based on [cisecurity.org](https://www.cisecurity.org) recommendations.
 We use it at [OVHcloud](https://www.ovhcloud.com) to harden our PCI-DSS infrastructure.

+NB : Although Debian 12 CIS Hardening guide is still in development, we do use this set of scripts in production at OVHcloud on Debian 12 Operating Systems.

 ```console
 $ bin/hardening.sh --audit-all
 [...]